jlyman/simple-model-mapper/README.md

 ## Motivation

 I often find myself in situations where a project has a model both on the server and on the client, transferred via an API, but with ever so slight differences between the two that preclude just using a straight reading of the JSON or `JSON.stringify()`.
-Sometimes the API `snake_cases` the properties, or sometimes a property is collapsed into one coming from the API, but needs to be split into different properties on the client.
+Sometimes the API `snake_cases` the properties but the JS model is `camelCased`, or sometimes a property is collapsed into one coming from the API, but needs to be split into different properties on the client.

 Because this concern occurs again and again, it makes sense to centralize the translation of API response object <==> Javascript object model, standardize it, and pull it out so the right part of your application can have concern over it.